carlonlv/Kernel-Programming-Projects/Memory_Management_Simulator/README.md

 This project also implements each of the four different page replacement algorithms: FIFO, exact LRU, CLOCK (with one ref-bit), OPT. in fifo.c, lru.c, clock.c, opt.c.
 For each algorithm, the result of running the programs on memory sizes 50, 100, 150, and 200.
 The data from these runs to create a set of tables that include the following columns.
-(Please label your columns in the following order,)
 Hit rate
 Hit count
 Miss count